-After the completion of this offering, we intend to contribute the net proceeds from this offering to Alclear in exchange for a number of Alclear Units equal to the contribution amount divided by the price paid by the underwriters for shares of our Class A common stock in this offering (Alclear Units at the midpoint of the estimated public offering price range set forth on the cover page of this prospectus or, if the underwriters exercise their option to purchase additional shares in full,

-Alclear Units), and we intend to cause Alclear to use such contributed amount to pay offering expenses and for general corporate purposes.
+After the completion of this offering, we intend to contribute the net proceeds from this offering to Alclear in exchange for a number of Alclear Units equal to the contribution amount divided by the price paid by the underwriters for shares of our Class A common stock in this offering (13,200,000 Alclear Units or, if the underwriters exercise their option to purchase additional shares in full, 15,180,000 Alclear Units), and we intend to cause Alclear to use such contributed amount to pay offering expenses and for general corporate purposes.

-We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$ million.
+We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$8.0 million.
 All of such offering expenses will be paid for or otherwise borne by Alclear.
 See "Use of Proceeds."

-The following diagram depicts our organizational structure following the reorganization transactions, this offering and the application of the net proceeds from this offering, including all of the transactions described above (assuming an initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) and no exercise of the underwriters' option to purchase additional shares).
+The following diagram depicts our organizational structure following the reorganization transactions, this offering and the application of the net proceeds from this offering, including all of the transactions described above (assuming no exercise of the underwriters' option to purchase additional shares).
 This chart is provided for illustrative purposes only and does not purport to represent all legal entities within our organizational structure: